Sport in Greece: Tennis

 Tennis has been growing in Greece over the past decade.
 Eleni Daniilidou has had a lot of success, winning 5 WTA Tour titles in her career.
 Several players with Greek ancestry, such as Pete Sampras and Mark Philippoussis have become very famous around the world.
 Greek-Cypriot star Marcos Baghdatis has many fans in Greece.
 Greece also has several other players at the international level, like Konstantinos Economidis, Anna Gerasimou and Irini Georgatou.

 Since the late 2010's, a new era started for this sport in Greece with the rise of Maria Sakkari and Stefanos Tsitsipas.
 Sakkari broke into the world top 10 in the WTA Rankings in 2021 and reached the semis of two Grand Slams at the French Open and the US Open.
 She finished both 2021 and 2022 ranked in the top 10 and has been as high as world number 3.
 In the men's game, Tsitsipas has made a strong impression by reaching the 2021 French Open final, becoming the first player representing Greece to have reached a major final.
 Tsitsipas has also notably won the Monte-Carlo Masters twice and won the ATP Finals in 2019.
 Like Sakkari, Tsitsipas has also been as high as world number 3.

-Triathlon

-Triathlon is an Olympic Sport that includes running, swimming and cycling.
-It is under the Aegis of the Modern Pentathlon Federation.